-This is the first of five clinical courses for the PMHNP student which provides the opportunity to practice health assessment skills, critical thinking/diagnostic reasoning, and clinical management/counseling strategies across the lifespan under the supervision of a nationally certified or boarded health care provider.
-The student is at a beginning level and will start to apply the management process to coordinate primary health care and plan mental health care for individuals and families across the lifespan using theoretical and recommended practice guidelines for psychiatric-mental health care.
+This is the first of five clinical courses for the PMHNP student which provides the opportunity to practice health assessment skills, critical thinking, diagnostic reasoning, clinical management and counseling strategies across the lifespan under the supervision of a nationally certified or boarded health care provider and guided through an enriched virtual learning model by faculty.

+The student is at a beginning level and will start to apply the management process to coordinate health care delivery and plan the mental health care for individuals and families across the lifespan using theoretical and recommended practice guidelines for psychiatric-mental health care.